ActionPL/duckstation_openbios_savestates/SLUS-01222/README.md

 **Description:**

+All cars and tracks unlocked.
 Starts at main menu with "arcade" option highlighted.